MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # VPStudio Virtual Production sample project

 VPStudio is my latest Unreal Virtual Production example and is the one you should use.
 Feel free to use anything you find here in your own projects, if you can please credit me, Greg Corson, for helping you out.
+Tested on unreal 4.25, not tried on 4.26 yet.

 Please subscribe to [my youtube channel](https://www.youtube.com/user/GregCorson) I always post to YouTube when something new is available and there are a lot of tutorials there too.
 You can also ask for help on [this discord channel](https://discord.gg/ReEhkhc).